 Total drainage was 98 million m3 in FY2023, about the same amount as in FY2022.

-Group-wide greenhouse gas emissions in FY2023 were approximately 1,649 thousand tons of CO2, a decrease of 3.7% from FY2022.
+The total Scope 1 and 2 GHG emissions for the group in FY2023 were approximately 1,649 thousand tons of CO2, a decrease of 3.7% from FY2022.
 By source, fossil fuel-derived approximately 20%, waste-derived approximately 43%, and electricityderived accounted for approximately 38%.

 (Unit : Thousand tons-CO2)